Machine learning with neural networks: One-step error probability

-One way of showing that the distribution of $\sum_m c_m$ is approximately Gaussian distributed is to represent it in terms of {\em Bernoulli trials} .
-The sum $\sum_{m=1}^M c_m$ equals $2k-M$ where $k$ is the number of occurrences $+1$ in the sum.
-Since the probability of $c_m=\pm 1$ is $\tfrac{1}{2}$, the probability of drawing $k$ times $+1$ and $M-k$ times $-1$ is
+Since the central-limit theorem plays an important role in the analysis of neural-network algorithms, it is worth discussing this theorem in a little more detail.
+To begin with, note that the sum $\sum_{m=1}^M c_m$ equals $2k-M$, where $k$ is the number of occurrences of $c_m=+1$ in the sum.
+Choosing $c_m$ randomly to equal either $-1$ or $+1$ is called a {\em Bernoulli trial} \cite{Feller}, and the probability $P_{k,M}$ of drawing $k$ times $+1$ and $M-k$ times $-1$ is given by the {\em binomial} distribution \cite{Feller}.
+In our case the probability of $c_m=\pm 1$ equals $\tfrac{1}{2}$, so that